-A microchip is the most effective way to reunite lost pets with their owners.
-All owners are responsible for ensuring microchipped pets are registered on a database and their details kept up to date.
-This is the only way to reunite you with your pet should it stray.
-Since April 2016 it has been the law to ensure all dogs are microchipped by the time they are 8 weeks old, and registered on a DEFRA compliant database.
-Failure to do this can result in a fine of up to £500 per dog.
-All dogs should also be microchipped and registered to the breeder before they are sold.
+A microchip is the most effective way to reunite lost pets with their keepers.
+All keepers are responsible for ensuring microchipped pets are registered on a DEFRA compliant database and their details kept up to date.
+This is the only way to reunite you with your pet should it be stolen or go missing.

 Legislation introduced in April 2016 states that it is compulsory for all owners to ensure their dog is microchipped by 8 weeks of age and their contact details stored and kept up to date in a DEFRA compliant database.
 If they do not, they could face a fine of up to £500.